STEM Innovation Hub

 The STEM Innovation Hub (iHub) leverages research, practice, partnerships, and policy to advise and network education stakeholders committed to transforming student achievement through technology equity.
 It does this through three major program areas: Computer Science, EdTech Partnerships, and EdTech Assessments.

-It is quickly becoming evident that computer science is a necessary component of students’ education to prepare them for the demands of increasingly tech-focused 21st century careers.
+Computer science has become a necessary component of students’ education to prepare them for the demands of increasingly tech-focused 21st century careers.
 SVEF is committed to identifying and finding solutions to computer sciences needs in San Mateo and Santa Clara County school districts. iHub uses advocacy, curriculum development, and research to develop and strengthen computer science opportunities for students.

 iHub also supports teachers in computer science through Code.org professional development.
-We are excited to host our second computer science cohort for the 2018-2019 school year.
-Over 40 teachers from 28 Bay Area school districts participated in Computer Science Discoveries and Computer Science Principles training.
+We are excited to host our third computer science cohort for the 2019-2020 school year.
+Over 74 teachers from over 35 Bay Area school districts have participated in Computer Science Discoveries and Computer Science Principles training with SVEF!

 EdTech is growing at a rapid pace, with new options for platforms, apps, and computer programs growing daily.
 However, our understanding of the real use and impact of EdTech is still developing.
 Through the support of the Bill & Melinda Gates Foundation and partnership with independent education research, development, and service agency WestEd, iHub examines how EdTech products are being used in classrooms and the impact they have on student learning and achievement.